gisUTM/lur/README.md

 The process can be broken into XXX major steps that include:

-1. Collection of air pollution data
+1. Collection of air pollution observations.
-2.
+2. Identify surronding land use conditions within buffers of the air pollution observations.
+3.